hassanmirza444/Live-Mosque-APP/README.md

 # Live-Mosque-APP
-he app is designed to help users find nearby mosques based on their current location.
+The app is designed to help users find nearby mosques based on their current location.
 Here are some key features of the app:

 Geolocation:
 The app uses the device's GPS to determine the user's current location and display a list of nearby mosques.